Naga-Manohar-Y/Classifying_Chessmen/README.md

   - **ResNet50**
   - **Xception**
 - Training Process:
-  - Fine-tuned with adjusted learning rate, dropout, and selective unfreezing of layers.
-  - Pre-trained on ImageNet and performed exceptionally well on this dataset.
+  - Utilized pre-trained model on ImageNet and performed exceptionally well on this dataset.
+  - Performed parameter tuning with learning rate, dropout, and fine-tuning last k layers.
+  - Fine-tuned  last k layers in the model architecture on chess image data by unfreezing the layers.
 - Optimizer: Adam.
 - Evaluation metric: Accuracy.
 - Training/Validation Split: 80/20 ratio.